hasindusithmin/product-categorization-system/README.md

 ### Features
 - Add, edit, and delete multi-level product categories
 - Easy navigation with sorting facilities
-- Ability to select multiple product categories for each product
+- Ability to select multiple product categories for each products
 - Upload product image